 Logistics are a prime consideration when dealing with percussion.
-If several instruments played at different times in the music can be handled by one performer, include literal directions in the part well in advance of each change.
+If several instruments playing at different times in the music can be handled by one performer, include literal directions in the part well in advance of each change.
 Be sure to allow the performer time to place cymbals on their stands or walk around the timpani.
 In short, anticipate every movement the percussionist must make when constructing the part.
 Large notation and clearly written directions are important because these players are not often stationary and must look away from the music frequently.

-Single stroke: the basic gesture of striking an object once, setting up vibrations.
+Single stroke: The basic gesture of striking an object once, setting up vibrations.
 Combinations of strokes, or ornamented notes, are particularly common in snare drum writing.
 Occurring slightly before the beat, these ornaments are used to broaden the sound.
 They are notated as follows:

 FIGURE 5.1 Ornaments and rolls: (a) flam, (b) ruff, (e) four-stroke ruff, (d) roll, (e) roll with even division of the beat

-Flam: a rapid combination of two single strokes, one played by each hand.
+Flam: A rapid combination of two single strokes, one played by each hand.

-Three-stroke ruff: a rapid combination of three strokes, most often L-L-R or R-R-L; the term “drag” is also used.
+Three-stroke ruff: A rapid combination of three strokes, most often L-L-R or R-R-L; the term "drag" is also used.

-Four-stroke ruff: four rapid strokes, L-L-L-R, R-R-R-L, or alternating sticks.
+Four-stroke ruff: Four rapid strokes, L-L-L-R, R-R-R-L, or alternating sticks.

-Roll: rapid alternating strokes; any time mallets are used, a single-stroke roll is executed.
+Roll: Rapid alternating strokes; any time mallets are used, a single-stroke roll is executed.

-Open roll (rudimental roll): consists of strokes with a single rebound; used primarily by marching band snare drums.
+Open roll (rudimental roll): Consists of strokes with a single rebound; used primarily by marching band snare drums.

-Concert roll (closed, multi-bounce, or press roll): consists of strokes with two or three rebounds, creating a sustained effect.
+Concert roll (closed, multi-bounce, or press roll): Consists of strokes with two or three rebounds, creating a sustained effect.
 This is normally the type of roll executed by orchestral snare drummers.

 The trill symbol should not be used to specify a roll, because it indicates the alternation between two different pitches.
 Note values included in a roll are tied to avoid undesired accents.
 A roll between two instruments is notated as a tremolo.